-Over the years, I fell into a pattern of picking a textbook for a course and being frustrated with what my students learned.
-Instead of thinking it was my fault or that my classroom was filled with careless and stupid people, I blamed the book.
-I would supplement the book with Excel files and they gradually became more complicated, with macros attached to scroll bars and buttons, until I could teach the course without the book.
-This happened in Econometrics (which I team taught and developed materials with Frank Howland), Micro and now Macro (which is my current project).
-I have also written Intro-level materials (also team taught and co-authored with Kay Widdows).
-As web sites for books and papers proliferated, I was finding it difficult to point people to a single place and someone in my Econ Excel workshop suggested that I should have a single page as an entry point -- so I created this page.
+Over the years, I fell into a pattern.
+When I first taught a course, I would choose a textbook and do the usual assigned readings, lecture, and homework.
+I found myself frustrated with how little my students seemed to be learning.
+Instead of thinking it was my fault or blaming my students, I focused on the materials we were using.
+To supplement the textbook, I created Excel files and they gradually became more complicated, with macros attached to scroll bars and buttons, until I could teach the course without the book.
+This happened in Econometrics (which I team-taught and developed materials with Frank Howland), Micro and now Macro (which is my current project).
+I have also written Intro-level materials (team-taught and co-authored with Kay Widdows).
+As web sites for books and papers proliferated, I was finding it difficult to point people to a single place and someone in my teaching workshop suggested that I should have a single page as an entry point, so I created this page.

-Teaching Economics with Excel: a three-day meeting with emphasis on improving teaching and learning in Economics using Excel.
+Teaching Economics with Excel A hands-on workshop with emphasis on improving teaching and learning in Economics using Excel.
 You can get the books or papers below and work through them yourself, but if you are serious about using Excel in the classroom, this workshop is an effective way to accumulate a great deal of human capital in a short period of time.
-For some people, it's a question of confidence -- I think you will be comfortable using Excel in the classroom at the end of this workshop.
+For some people, it's a question of confidence—I think you will be comfortable using Excel in the classroom at the end of this workshop.

-MICRO: Intermediate Microeconomics with Microsoft Excel: Excel workbooks and the Comparative Statics add-in for my book (published by Cambridge University Press in 2009); includes videos of lectures for this course.
+MICRO: Intermediate Microeconomics with Microsoft Excel The web site has Excel workbooks and the Comparative Statics add-in for my book (published by Cambridge University Press in 2009).
+It includes videos of lectures for this course.

 Of course, you can pick and choose from the materials above and use a lab or particular Excel workbook or add-in on any given day, but these two examples do not fall conveniently into the courses above: